canonical/microovn/docs/how-to/tls.rst

 .. code-block:: none

-   microovn.ovn-appctl -t $CONTROL_SOCKET cluster/leave $DB
+   ovn-appctl -t $CONTROL_SOCKET cluster/leave $DB

 2. Make sure that member properly left the cluster by inspecting cluster status on nodes 2 and 3 and ensuring that node 1 is no longer part of the cluster:

 .. code-block:: none

-   microovn.ovn-appctl -t /var/snap/microovn/common/run/ovn/ovnnb_db.ctl cluster/status OVN_Northbound
+   ovn-appctl -t /var/snap/microovn/common/run/ovn/ovnnb_db.ctl cluster/status OVN_Northbound

 3. Clean up remaining DB files on node 1: